MRLinares/Election_Analysis/README.md

 ## Summary

 Analysis of the election show:

-– There were 369,711 total votes cast\
+– There were 369,711 total votes cast

-– Three candidates:\
+Three candidates:
     – Charles Casper Stockham
     – Diana DeGette\
     – Raymon Anthony Doane

-– The results were:\
+The results were:

   – Stockham received 23% of the vote with 85,213 votes\
   – DeGette received 73.8% of the vote with 272,892 votes\
-  – Doane received 3.1% of the vote with 11, 606 votes\
+  – Doane received 3.1% of the vote with 11, 606 votes

-– Making Diana DeGette the landslide victor with 73.8% of the vote (272,892)
+Making Diana DeGette the landslide victor with 73.8% of the vote (272,892)

 ## Challenge Overview